satoshinakamoto007/wallets/docs/part4_compiler_and_tips.md

-# Part 4: Tips and Tricks
+# Part 4: The Compiler and Other Useful Information

 In this part of the guide we will cover the compiler, some more examples, and some high level tips for creating programs in ChiaLisp.